 Thoroughly cleaning your asphalt surfaces and following the suggestions above can help prevent further damage.
 However, if there are visible cracks, you will need to fill them properly as soon as possible.

-Here are highly effective methods to fill cracks depending on the size and depth.
+Here are highly effective methods to fill cracks with asphalt crack filler depending on the size and depth.